-In accordance with Provision C.8.b, all probabilistic and targeted monitoring data will be SWAMP comparable, consistent with the SWAMP QAPrP and the BASMAA QAPP, and data collection and analytical methods will follow the SWAMP and BASMAA SOPs.
+In accordance with Provision C.8.b, all monitoring data collected will be SWAMP comparable, consistent with the SWAMP QAPrP and the BASMAA QAPP, and data collection and analytical methods will follow the SWAMP and BASMAA SOPs.
 EOA keeps abreast of SWAMP procedures which are continually reviewed and updated at the state level.
 We will confirm that all participating analytical laboratories are using the most current requirements.